novrion/betabot/README.md

 Note that most systems will warn that the executables may be malware
 This is not a virus, most systems warn the user when running any executable that isn't "trusted" or "validated"

+**Note:** The executables may not work on all systems.
+If they do not work, they have to be compiled by using the bash script ".compile.sh".

 **Algorithms & Optimizations**
 Bitboard representation
 Negamax